The Technical Founder’s Guide to LinkedIn Authority: Building Trust Without the 'Cringe'

 |---|---|---|

 | Headline | Founder & CEO at TechCo | Helping businesses grow | Founder at TechCo.
-Solving [Specific Technical Problem] for [Specific Niche]. |
+Solving [Specific Technical Problem] for [Specific Niche].
+(Identity Verified) |

-| About Section | I am a passionate leader with 10 years of experience... | 'We built TechCo because the existing solutions had a 200ms latency floor.
-Here is how we broke it.' |
+| About Section | I am a passionate leader with 10 years of experience... | 'We built TechCo because existing solutions had a 200ms latency floor.
+Here is the technical logic we used to break it.' |

-| Featured Section | A link to the company website and a generic press release. | A link to a technical whitepaper, a redacted architecture diagram, and a podcast interview. |
+| Featured Section | A link to the company website and a generic press release. | A native technical whitepaper, a redacted architecture diagram, and a deep-dive technical video. |

-| Skills | Management, Strategy, Leadership | Distributed Systems, Rust, Cloud Architecture, Scalability. |
+| Skills | Management, Strategy, Leadership | Distributed Systems, Rust, Cloud Architecture, Scalability (Verified via Assessment). |

-| Activity | Liking generic 'congrats' posts and sharing company news. | Leaving high-signal comments on peer posts and sharing 'Proof of Work' content. |
+| Activity | Liking generic 'congrats' posts and sharing company news. | Leaving high-signal comments on peer posts and sharing 'Proof of Work' technical evidence. |

 The 'Dark Social' Path to Sales

-Expert Secret: Creator Mode and Hashtags
+Expert Secret: Verification and Semantic Tags

 Don't let your profile go stale.
 Use RankLN to see your current search ranking and get actionable tips to improve.